 That’s not to say these watches are much easier to come by.
 Official retail in the UK for the Aquanaut Ref 5167A stainless steel watch is GBP 14,500 / USD 18,940.
 Unworn examples are changing hands for closer to GBP 29,000 / USD 36,000 on the secondary market.
 A bargain compared to the GBP 55,000+ / USD 70,000+ you can expect to pay for a Nautilus.
 Still, this does point to the increasing desirability of the Aquanaut.
 And luxury sports watches in general for that matter.
 Which got us thinking.
 Is the Patek Philippe Aquanaut becoming the new Nautilus?

 A (Very) Brief History Of The Patek Philippe Aquanaut

-It was the Jumbo Aquanaut 5065A that followed in the same year that put the watch on the map.
-Offering a sporty 38mm steel case, it was the first Patek Philippe watch ever to feature a rubber strap.
-Named “Tropical” by the brand, it is impervious to saltwater, UV deterioration and bacteria.
-The satin-brushed case draws heavily on the Nautilus but has a more contemporary feel.
-It’s three-part case is also less complex than the two-part construction of its counterpart.
+It was the Jumbo Aquanaut 5065A that followed the next year though that put the watch on the map.
+At a sporty 38mm, the satin-brushed steel case draws heavily on the Nautilus but has a more contemporary feel.
+It’s three-part design is also less complex than the two-part construction of its counterpart.